rorzen/owncloud-install-and-configure/index.md

 sudo mysql -u root -p
 ```

-2. Create a database, and name it.
+2. Create a database.
 ```
 create database fosslinuxowncloud;
 ```
-3. Create a DB user and grant privileges.
+3. Create a database user and grant privileges.
 ```
 create user 'ownclouduser'@'localhost' identified BY 'QB35JaFV6A9=BJRiT90'; grant all privileges on fosslinuxowncloud.* to ownclouduser@localhost;
 ```